TaxFairness/TaxFairnessInLyme/README.md

 ;
 ```

-**Which recently-improved properties have increased their assessments?**
+**Which recently-improved properties have increased their assessments?** _Display 2020 Assessment plus cost of improvements, compare that "Computed Assessment" to the 2021 Assessment, with a "delta" showing above/below_

 ```sql
 SELECT